prg007/CSCI389-hw0/README.md

 ## PART 2

 The C++ version(**update.cpp**) of update_locations.py was compiled by setting the data type to float.
 This is done by setting the data_t parameter to 'float' in line 9 of update.cpp.
-The C++ version gave much better performance(50 times faster as compared to the Python version.
+The C++ version gave much better performance(500 times faster as compared to the Python version).
 I was able to run more iterations and larger object counts.
 This means we can compute and tabulate our results over a larger range making our results much more significant.
 The running time of C++ code and the comparison graph of C++ vs Python has been attached below

 Number Of Objects | Number Of Iterations | Average MeanTime
 ------------------|----------------------|-----------------